TheDublord/Pi-Tools/docker-compose_files/readme.md

 Be sure you have docker, and docker compose isntalled.
 Docker supplies and convienece scirpt and compose can be installed via pip3 if you wish (probaly easiest way).
 I also suggest the use of portainer, it makes managing docker containers easy, and updating pihole easier.
-FIle contain notes, READ THEM
+FIles contain notes, READ THEM